ravi929-cmd/berkely-assessment/task4-ec2-security/README.md

-﻿As part of task2-ec2 deployment, You already have instaleed all pre-requites.
+﻿As part of task2-ec2 deployment, You have already have installed all pre-requites.
 Also, cloned the github repo.
 If not, Please follow Pre-Requisites part on folder "task2-ec2/Readme.md"

 ## Deployment Instructions